 Nipun and I with our best demo certificate at BuildSys 2014 in Memphis

 Shortly after this release, Jack and I left academia to take applied positions in industry.
 However, the toolkit continued to receive many contributions from the community over the next few years.
-In 2019, Nipun coordinated large collaboration to implement a number of state-of-the-art disaggregation algorithms in the toolkit, which lead to the release of version 0.3 of the toolkit.
-I contributed to a last-minute write up of this effort, which was published as a full paper at ACM BuildSys.
+In 2019, Nipun coordinated a large collaborative effort to implement a number of state-of-the-art disaggregation algorithms in NILMTK, which lead to the release of version 0.3 of the toolkit.
+I contributed to the write up of this effort, which was published as a full paper at ACM BuildSys.